 2.2 Specifically dependent continuant

-Definition: a is a specifically dependent continuant = Def. a is a continuant which s-depends on some independent continuant.
-[050-001]
+a(specifically dependent continuant)[Definition: a is a specifically dependent continuant = Def. a is a continuant which s-depends on some independent continuant.
+[050-001]]

-Examples: of one-sided specifically dependent continuants: the mass of this tomato, the color of this tomato, the smell of this portion of mozzarella, the disposition of this fish to decay, the role of being a doctor, the function of this heart: to pump blood, the shape of this region of space.
+as(specifically dependent continuant)[Examples: of one-sided specifically dependent continuants: the mass of this tomato\, the color of this tomato\, the smell of this portion of mozzarella\, the disposition of this fish to decay\, the role of being a doctor\, the function of this heart: to pump blood\, the shape of this region of space.]

-Examples: of relational dependent continuants (multiple bearers): John’s love for Mary, the ownership relation between John and this statue, the relation of authority between John and his subordinates.
+as(specifically dependent continuant)[Examples: of relational dependent continuants (multiple bearers): John’s love for Mary, the ownership relation between John and this statue, the relation of authority between John and his subordinates.]

 John’s ownership of the statue is an instance of the ownership relation.
 It starts to exist at a certain time and ceases to exist at some later time.

-Examples: of reciprocal specifically dependent continuants: the function of this key to open this lock and the reciprocally dependent disposition of this lock: to be opened by this key; the reciprocal dependence of the role predator and the role prey as played by two organisms in a given interaction; the reciprocal dependence of proton donors and acceptors in chemical reactions [79].
+as(specifically dependent continuant)[Examples: of reciprocal specifically dependent continuants: the function of this key to open this lock and the reciprocally dependent disposition of this lock: to be opened by this key\; the reciprocal dependence of the role predator and the role prey as played by two organisms in a given interaction\; the reciprocal dependence of proton donors and acceptors in chemical reactions [79]. ]

 Question: Are reciprocal specifically dependent continuants always realizables and never qualities?